-JASON GWEN, 32, is a Dutch-Vietnamese Film Actor, Musician &Cross Disciplinary Artist.
+JASON GWEN, 33, is a Dutch-Vietnamese Film Actor, Musician &Creative Arts Producer.

-After wrapping up the Performance/Makers study at the Artez Institute of the Arts in Arnhem, the Netherlands in 2010, Jason has continuously worked between film projects, creating his own electronics/hip hop sound, and developed concepts, in new ways of showing performances.
+After wrapping up the Performer/Dancer/Maker program at the Artez Institute of the Arts in Arnhem, the Netherlands in 2010, Jason has continuously worked between film projects, creating his own electronics/hip hop sound, and developed concepts, in new ways of showing performances.

 During the closing of the Venice Biennale 2019, Jason has shown his live video-performance CHANGE at the Personal Structures program, at the European Cultural Centre.
 Next to the work of Marina Abramovic and Yoko Ono.
 A creation about homelessness and modern trade markets.
 Actual topics before the Covid pandemic hit worldwide.